Featured Speakers at the Virtual Stroke Conference

-Successful completion: Participants must be registered for the conference and attend the sessions(s).
-Attendees can be awarded 1 nursing contact hour for every 60-minute educational session they attend and evaluate.
-Each participant will receive a username and password to complete an online evaluation.
-Participants must complete a form for each session they attend and an overall conference evaluation to receive contact hours.
+Successful completion: Successful completion: Participants must be registered for the conference and attend the sessions(s).
+Attendees can be awarded 1 nursing contact hour for every 60-minutes of educational content by attending the session(s) and completing an evaluation.

 Contact hours available for each component of the event are as follows:

 - SCRN Review Course (extra-fee preconference event): 8 CE

 - 3D Stroke Anatomy and Assessment (extra-fee preconference event): 4 CE

 - Virtual AANN Advances in Stroke Care Conference: 18 CE

 Planning Committee Members